 Author: Dr Isabelle Lewis, House Officer, Waikato Hospital, Hamilton, New Zealand.
 DermNet New Zealand Editor in Chief: Hon A/Prof Amanda Oakley, Dermatologist, Hamilton, New Zealand.
 September 2017.

 Paraffin-based ointments and creams are often used to treat common skin conditions, such as eczema or psoriasis.
 Unfortunately, they are potential fire hazards.
-Ointments and creams are applied directly onto skin, as well as onto dressings and clothing, and are easily ignited with a naked flame or cigarette resulting in serious thermal burns or death.
+Ointments and creams are applied directly onto the skin, as well as onto dressings and clothing.
+Paraffin-soaked fabrics are easily ignited with a naked flame or cigarette resulting in serious thermal burns or death.

-Patients should be informed of the associated fire hazard of paraffin based products when they are first prescribed them, both in an inpatient and outpatient setting.
+Patients should be informed of the fire hazard associated with paraffin-based products when they are first prescribed, both in an inpatient and outpatient setting.

 Paraffin-containing skin creams have recently come into the spotlight after being linked to several deaths from fire.
-One BBC article reported that since 2010 there have been 37 fire deaths in England that have been linked to the creams.
+One BBC article reported that there have been 37 fire deaths in England since 2010 that have been linked to these creams.

-Less greasy emollient creams with lower fire hazard may be suitable.
+Less greasy emollient creams with a lower fire hazard may be suitable alternatives.